The New Yorker

 "Pretentious is pretty much Art Spiegelman's M.O."

 In a strange and unconvincing essay in The New Yorker, Lee Siegel, who made his name as a slashing and smart critic (for a time at The New Republic), writes that he is through with negative book reviews.
-He mentions a Clive James essay from several months back which lamented the lack of nasty reviews in American publications.

 The English-speaking Internet woke up in a bad mood today after Susan Orlean, the New Yorker contributor and author of The Orchid Thief, revealed the two heretofore anonymous creators of a Twitter feed called @horse_ebooks.

 How The New Yorker Cover Became Twitter Gold

 September 23, 2013

 The first really talked-about New Yorker cover came nearly 70 years after the magazine’s founding.

 Hannah Arendt exposes the threadbare hero it hallows.